containrrr/watchtower/docs/arguments.md

 ```

 ## Filter by scope
-Update containers that have a `com.centurylinklabs.watchtower.scope-uid` label set with the same value as the given argument.
+Update containers that have a `com.centurylinklabs.watchtower.scope` label set with the same value as the given argument.
 This enables [running multiple instances](https://containrrr.github.io/watchtower/running-multiple-instances).

 ```
-            Argument: --scope-uid
+            Argument: --scope
-Environment Variable: WATCHTOWER_SCOPE_UID
+Environment Variable: WATCHTOWER_SCOPE
                 Type: String
              Default: -
 ```